dsambrano/pypil/README_AdvancedPreprocessing.md

 ## add_timestamp(self)
 Calculates timestamp based on column event for each trial
+Disclaimer: If each block/trial lacks at least one event, then there may not be column names for each event.

 ## avg_within_timewindow(self, timestamp_col='X', y_col='Y', timestamp_range=[q,r], new_x_col='avg')
 Calculates the specified y_col average within the specified timestamp_range for the specified timestamp_col.